 East Africa Locust Infestation

 Kenya - The desert locusts have swarmed in Kenya from Somalia and Ethiopia, destroying farmlands.
-Ravenous swarms threaten entire East Africa subregion.
-FAO scales up its emergency response with a massive, border-spanning campaign needed to combat locust upsurge in East Africa.
-FAO/Sven Torfinn.
+Ravenous swarms threaten the entire East Africa subregion.
+FAO is scaling up its emergency response with a massive, border-spanning campaign needed to combat locust upsurge in East Africa. © FAO/Sven Torfinn

 The ongoing Desert Locust crisis that hit the Greater Horn of Africa earlier this year is re-escalating, particularly in Ethiopia, Kenya and Somalia, as widespread breeding and new swarms are starting to form.
 This is posing a major threat to food security and livelihoods as much of the region is heading into the main agricultural season.
 This is a region that is already facing high levels of food insecurity – with almost 25 million people in affected countries already severely acutely food-insecure.
 Government aerial and ground locust control operations are ongoing, with support from the Food and Agriculture Organization (FAO), but they need to be further scaled up.
 Desert locust are considered the most destructive migratory pest in the world.
 Hundreds of thousands of hectares, including cropland and pasture, have already been affected.